z-open-data/odp-stack-monitoring/readme.md

 ```
 KAY.CIDB.STATS=ON
 ```
 This will enable stats subsystem.

 By default, data is being sent every 30 seconds.
-To change the interval, you can add an entry to overwrite the default value:
+To change that, you can add an entry to overwrite the default value.

+The following parameter will set refresh interval to 60 seconds:
 ```
 KAY.CIDB.STATS.INTERVAL=60
 ```

-This will set refresh interval to 60 seconds.
+The following entries will create a forwarder and point stats data to your Data Connect instance defined by `SINK_HOST` and `SINK_PORT` parameters.
 ```
 KAY.CIDB.FWD.ST.SOURCE_STORE=STATS
 KAY.CIDB.FWD.ST.SINK_HOST=[DATA_CONNECT_HOST]
 KAY.CIDB.FWD.ST.SINK_PORT=[DATA_CONNECT_PORT]
 ```
-This will create a forwarder and point stats data to your Data Connect instance defined by `SINK_HOST` and `SINK_PORT` parameters.
 Once all that is done, restart Data Broker for new settings to take effect.

 At that point, both Data Connect and Data Broker metrics (`odp_server_*` and `odp_broker_*`) will be available on your Prometheus endpoint.